-This Nusa Penida itinerary, perfect for solo or group travellers alike, hits the Instagram photo spots and as of 2018 still off-the-beaten track must sees.
+This Nusa Penida itinerary, perfect for solo or group travellers alike, hits the Instagram photo spots and, as of 2018 still off-the-beaten-track Indonesia must-sees.

 I had a bit of bad luck in Bali, and honestly?
-My 3 days in Nusa Penida makes up for 2 difficult weeks on the main island.
-It was perfect and I’m so excited to share my itinerary with you because I truly had a wonderful time there!
+My three days in Nusa Penida made up for two difficult weeks on the main island.
+It was perfect, and I’m so excited to share my itinerary with you because I genuinely had a wonderful time there!

-While many opt for a tour, I had my own ferry ticket from Sanur ferry port.
+While many opted for a tour, I had my own ferry ticket from Sanur ferry port.
 Don’t just turn up – check times in advance as you don’t want to get stuck on the island an extra night or have to wait around for hours!
-I booked my ticket easily from my accommodation in Canggu (including transfer to the ferry port).
-From the other side, you can easily rent a scooter straight away or get a car/scooter taxi to take you to your accommodation.
+I booked my ticket easily from my accommodation in Canggu (including the transfer to the ferry port).
+Alternatively, you can easily rent a scooter straight away or get a car/scooter taxi to take you to your accommodation.

-Since I can’t ride a bicycle (erm, yeah it’s embarrassing) I didn’t rent a scooter… particularly on Penida’s notoriously steep and bumpy roads.
+Since I can’t ride a bicycle (I’m dyspraxic) I didn’t rent a scooter, though this is a popular way to get around the island.
+Though in general, you’ll want to be an experienced scooter driver to take on Penida’s notoriously steep and bumpy roads.
 An accident is imminent if you’re not prepared for how bad these roads are!

 Aside from scooter rental, you can rent a car (with a driver) if you’re in a group or simply get your own scooter driver for the day.
-I say I was alone in Nusa Penida, but I hired a scooter driver for 2 days (250K IDR per day) and honestly he was amazing.
-He would literally run half way up hills to take photos I wanted and took me everywhere I wanted to go with a smile on his face.
+I say I was alone in Nusa Penida, but I hired a scooter driver for 2 days (250K IDR per day) and honestly, he was terrific.
+He would literally run halfway up hills to check for the best lookouts and took me everywhere I wanted to go with a smile on his face.
 Awesome.